 In other words, even in the absence of male mollies, female mollies can give birth to live offspring months down the line, completely catching you off-guard.

 If you don’t want more mollies, the idea of keeping mollies and angelfish together will appeal to you because you can trust the angelfish to eat the molly offspring.
 Some people will go so far as to remove the plants and substrate to ensure that molly fry have nowhere to hide.

 Overall, mollies are peaceful creatures.
 They are more likely to fight among themselves for breeding and dominance purposes than they are to attack other species.
 They have an average size of 3-5 inches, and they live roughly five years.
 In an ideal situation, your mollies and angelfish will get along splendidly.

 The exploration of their aggressive tendencies above makes them sound like challenging fish.
 But conflicts over dominance don’t happen every day.
 And if you have enough females in the tank, your males will maintain the mild-mannered persona for which they are known.

 But even if your angels start acting aggressively, the mollies can hold their own.
 So you have nothing to worry about.
-That being said, there are times where the aggression between mollies and angelfish grows to unacceptable levels.
+That being said, there are times when the aggression between mollies and angelfish grows to unacceptable levels.
 When that happens, separate them.

 Having multiple fish types in the same tank is what adds beauty and mystery to your aquarium.
 Nevertheless, by doing so, we get around the fish’s natural habitat.
 Sometimes mixing two different kinds may end up with aggression.

 Luckily, mollies are also known to stand on their own and adjust to a hostile environment.
-That also stands on their favor in terms of coexistence with angelfish, which belong to the cichlids family.
+That also stands in their favor in terms of coexistence with angelfish, which belong to the cichlids family.
 They, in turn, are known for their temperament.